 The faculty frequently reminds and encourages the students throughout each semester to complete the student satisfaction surveys.
-On a scale of 1-5, 71.4% of students judged the overall quality of the programme 5/5 and 21.4% of the students 4/5.
+For the 2022-2023, approximately 90% of the students completed these surveys.
+On a scale of 1-5, the students (for the year 2021-22) judged the quality of the courses' organisation and the courses' materials 4,53/5.

-There is also a well-established and clearly publicised formal procedure for student appeals/complaints.
-A three-member faculty committee accepts requests concerning student complaints, relating to the quality of educational services provided.
-The committee advises in this regard the Coordinating Committee and the Director of the PSP.
+There is also a well-established and clearly publicised formal procedure for student appeals/complaints, which are resolved through the "Management Committee Complaints and Objections" which consists of the President and two of the members of the PSP Coordinating Committee.
 All the above interactions suggest that indeed this PSP is delivered in a student-centred environment that promotes mutual respect.

-The EEAP finds that the PSP School Management and Lifelong Learning is well organised and employs methods of instruction which are appropriate for a programme.
-During the meetings the EEAP held with students, alumni, and employers/social partners of this Programme, the EEAP was impressed with the unanimous satisfaction with both the content and delivery of this PSP.
+The EEAP finds that the PSP is well organised and employs methods of instruction which are appropriate for a programme.
+During the meetings the EEAP held with students, alumni, and employers/social partners of this Programme, the EEAP was well impressed with the near-unanimous satisfaction with both the content and delivery of this PSP.
 Nearly everyone who spoke - and nearly all of those present did - complimented the dedication and expertise of the faculty, and the organisation in-place for supporting the students throughout their studies.
 Suggestions for possible improvements included more timely updating/modernising some of the instructional materials and improving the infrastructure and the classrooms.

-The feedback of students via the end of semester questionnaires is carefully considered and, whenever feasible, student opinions and suggestions are utilised toward the continuous improvement of this programme.
+The feedback of students via the end of semester questionnaires is carefully considered and, whenever feasible, student opinions and suggestions are utilised toward the continuous improvement of this Programme.